uz-gaz/Tertimuss/cubed_space_thermal_simulator/README.md

 - fixedEnergyApplicationPoints: This parameter is only used with optimization purposes.
 If is not null, all of the elements of energyApplicationPoints in the function applyEnergy, must be in fixedEnergyApplicationPoints

 Return definition
 - CubedSpace: Created mesh
+- List[int]: Id to refer to each material cube.
+It has the same size of materialCubes
+- List[int]: Id to refer to each material cube.
+It has the same size of materialCubes
+- List[int]: Id to refer to each material cube.
+It has the same size of materialCubes

+### createSimulationState() -> SimulationState

-### applyEnergy(cubeSpace: CubedSpace, energyApplicationPoints: List[EnergyLocatedCube], amountOfTime: float): CubedSpace
+### applyEnergy(cubeSpace: CubedSpace, energyApplicationPoints: List[EnergyLocatedCube], amountOfTime: float) -> CubedSpace
 This function apply energy over the cubedSpace and return the transformed cubedSpace.
 Parameters definition
 - cubeSpace: Cube space to use.